Dorset Board sets budget

 During the meeting Sandy Pinsonault, the Dorset town clerk, asked the Select Board to approve $10,000 for a vault restoration project which would be used to restore old town records dating back as far as the late 1800s.
 In a previous draft of the budget, the project was given allocated only $5,000.
 However, after further information given to the Select Board by Pinsonault, they decided to raise the fund.
 The vote was unanimous.

 "We essentially have old grand lists from decades and decades ago that are still in their old form," Gaiotti said.
+"The town has been incrementally preserving those over the years.
+When those records are left out in the air they really start to deteriorate."

 A major project that the town is looking into is paving Morse Hill Road, which connects East Dorset to Dorset.
 Paving of the road began last summer and Gaiotti said that the goal is to finish that paving this year.